Quarterly Survey of Household Emergency Expenses and Decisionmaking

 Key Takeaways

-U.S. consumers grew only slightly more confident in their ability to cover emergency expenses with cash in the first quarter of 2025, compared with the previous quarter.
-At 44%, U.S. adults who can cover emergency expenses with cash remain lower than 2024Q1 and 2023Q1 figures (47%).
-Only households making $100k or more saw their share for ability to pay with cash increase relative to the 2024Q1.
+U.S. consumers grew only slightly more confident in their ability to cover emergency expenses with cash in the second quarter of 2025, compared with the previous quarter.

-Among the different age cohorts, Baby boomers had a better outlook in their ability to cover emergency expenses with cash relative to last quarter, while GenX continued to see their shares decline.
+Although marginal, most generational cohorts, with the exception of millennials had a better outlook in their ability to cover emergency expenses with cash relative to last quarter.

 Despite the hypothetical view on emergency expenses, for most who encountered an emergency expense between $200-$600, they were still able to pay with cash or equivalent at a higher rate relative to how they responded to the hypothetical question.